Chiquito (restaurant): History

-The company was established in 1989, and has sixty eight restaurants across the country.
+The company was established in 1989, and at one stage had sixty eight restaurants across the country.
 It dubs itself as 'The Original Mexican Grill & Bar', and has been described as the United Kingdom's best known Mexican chain.
-Chiquito restaurants are part of the Restaurant Group.
+Until 2023, the Chiquito units were part of the Restaurant Group (TRG).

+Sometime in-between 1998 and 2005, TRG began converting former Deep Pan Pizza restaurants into Frankie & Benny's, Chiquito and a selection of other brands under the same management.

 Following the coronavirus pandemic, it was announced that restaurants of Chiquito would not be reopening after social distancing restrictions are lifted.
 In an announcement to the stock exchange on 18 March, owners The Restaurant Group announced their intention to place Chiquito into administration.
 The chain re-opened a limited number of its restaurants in August 2020.

+TRG announced in September 2023 that they would sell its loss-making assets (including Chiquito), to The Big Table, who own Café Rouge and Bella Italia for £7.5 million.
+On October 30, it was announced that the transaction had been completed.

 Decor and style

 The restaurants, which tend to feature a large bar and lounge style restaurant have rustic interior décor, based on traditional Mexican architecture and culture, where old Mexican posters and photos adorn the walls, alongside piñatas plates, balloons, castanets, fans, and sombreros.
-Spanish and Mexican music played throughout the restaurant.
+Spanish and Mexican music play throughout the restaurant.